Albresky/HDU-XKL/README.md

 ### 3.1 Environment advices

-Deploying the code to ECS is not recommended, because the IP address could be detected and banned by the school's server.
+Deploying XKL to ECS is not recommended, because the IP address of your ECS could be detected and banned by the school's server.

-Creating a cron task on a stable facility using educational network (like dormitory WiFi and i-HDU) is the best choice if you own some devices like `Smart phones`, `Respberry Pi`, `NVIDIA Jetson`, `Laptop` and etc.
+Creating a cron task on a stable facility using educational network (like dormitory WiFi and i-HDU) is the best choice if you own some devices like `Smart phones`, `Raspberry Pi`, `NVIDIA Jetson`, `Laptop` and etc.

 ### 3.2 ECS or Local Terminal（Android Termux 、Linux）

-- First, use Vim/Nano to edit `XKL/src/bingo.sh` mannually：
+- First, use Vim/Nano to edit `XKL/src/bingo.sh` manually：
   - `workdir` is the full path of `XKL/src`. e.g. `/home/ubuntu/XKL/src`.
 ATTENTION: this path doesn't need to be ended up with `/`
-  - `thisPython` is the full path of Python interpreter，please use the path of `Python3`.
+  - `thisPython` is the full path of the Python interpreter in your system, please use the path of `Python3`.
 It's full path will be obtained by executing command `$which python3` in Linux systems.
 The output could be like `/usr/bin/python3`
   - `thisPythonPATH` is the full path of Python's dependencies, and it tends to be `/usr/lin/python3/dist-packages`

 - Then, create a task with cron: